Try Carti Pro free for 14 days.Start free trial →

 Why this matters for migration:

-• When an app is built this way, uninstalling the app tends to remove its theme integration cleanly — Shopify documents that blocks associated with uninstalled apps are removed from themes.
-See the UX guide: UX for theme app extensions (section on uninstalling).
+• When an app is built this way, uninstalling the app removes its theme integration cleanly.
+Shopify removes blocks associated with uninstalled apps automatically.

-Action item: note whether your current widget came from Theme editor → App embeds / Apps section, or from Edit code.
+Action item: check whether your current widget came from Theme editor, App embeds or from Edit code.
 The second case needs a manual cleanup pass after uninstall.

 What Can Be Migrated vs What Cannot